Novartis/torchsurv/README.md

 ### Survival data

 We simulate a random batch of 64 subjects.
-Each subject is associated with a binary event status (= `True` if event occured), a time-to-event or censoring and 16 covariates.
+Each subject is associated with a binary event status (= `True` if event occurred), a time-to-event or censoring and 16 covariates.

 ```python
 >>> import torch